Urban forestry: Post life value

 Typically, wood products such as lumber and wood pellets are associated with rural forestry and logging.
 Annually, urban forestry creates 14.8 metric tons of wood waste in the United States through pruning and removal.
 Within urban forestry there are initiatives to use this waste as wood products such as fuel, lumber, art, and more.
 These initiatives seek to extend the value of urban trees after their lives.
-One such initiative is the Virginia Urban Wood Group, a nonprofit with the mission to, “enhance the quality of life through the Stewardship of our Commonwealth’s urban and community trees.”
+One such initiative is the Virginia Urban Wood Group, a nonprofit with the mission to, "enhance the quality of life through the Stewardship of our Commonwealth's urban and community trees."
 The Virginia Urban Wood Group promotes the production and sale of wood products sourced from urban wood waste.
 The group connects governmental and commercial professionals such as arborists, municipal foresters, mills, carpenters, and more.

 Another group contributing to the urban wood waste industry is Wisconsin Urban Wood.
 This group collects suitable removed trees from local businesses and arborists and sells the wood to local mills.
 While urban lumber may not be as high of a grade quality as forest grown lumber, these products are suitable for smaller projects such as woodworking and artisan furniture.
 Some localities use their urban lumber to reduce costs on amenity construction— they use their wood to build their picnic tables and benches.
 Additionally, some urban wood initiatives seek the use of reclaimed wood to decrease the use of freshly cut lumber.

 Practice

-Urban forestry is a practical discipline, which includes tree planting, care, and protection, and the overall management of trees as a collective resource.
+Urban forestry is a practical discipline, which includes Tree planting, care, and protection, and the overall management of trees as a collective resource.
 The urban environment can present many arboricultural challenges such as limited root and canopy space, poor soil quality, deficiency or excess of water and light, heat, pollution, mechanical and chemical damage to trees, and mitigation of tree-related hazards.
 Among those hazards are mostly non-immediate risks like the probability that individual trees will not withstand strong winds (as during a thunderstorm) and damage parking cars or injure passing pedestrians.

 Although quite striking in an urban environment, large trees in particular present a continuing dilemma for the field of urban forestry due to the stresses that urban trees undergo from automobile exhaust, constraining hardscape and building foundations, and physical damage (Pickett et al. 2008).
+Over time these constraints have led urban forestry managers to select smaller statured trees, which is contributing to a shrinking urban forest and less ecosystem services.
 Urban forestry also challenges the arborists that tend the trees.
 The lack of space requires greater use of rigging skills and traffic and pedestrian control.
 The many constraints that the typical urban environment places on trees limits the average lifespan of a city tree to only 32 years – 13 years if planted in a downtown area – which is far short of the 150-year average life span of trees in rural settings (Herwitz 2001).